Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 3

 & got settled in.
 I did some washing & it dried

-Shortly after awe went on leave - by train to [[p?]]
+Shortly after we went on leave - by train to town

 & then we looked about there for a while then

-Musgrave Road train & strolled this took a beautifull
+Musgrave Road train & strolled thro' a beautiful

-[[?]] from Sydney. we came back to town by
+Balfour from Sydney.
+We came back to town by

 train along a beach road.
 I went (with Chips &